srahimi1/front-end-activity-log-sr/README.md

 4. change your password

 As an admin, you can do everything an employee can, plus:
-1. view the timelogs of the activities, by clicking the "view timelongs" link on the admin page
+1. ##view the timelogs of the activities (only as an admin can you view timelogs), by clicking the "view timelongs" link on the admin page
 2. delete projects